 Asset class performance patterns

-Looking at the performance of stocks, bonds, and cash from 1950 to 2010, we can see that shifts between business cycle phases create differentiation in asset price performance (see chart, right).
+The US has the longest history of economic and market data, and is thus a good use case to illustrate asset class return patterns across the business cycle.
+Looking at the performance of US stocks, bonds, and cash from 1950 to 2018, we can see that shifts between business cycle phases create differentiation in asset price performance in the chart below.
 In general, the performance of economically sensitive assets such as stocks tends to be the strongest when growth is rising at an accelerating rate during the early cycle, then moderates through the other phases until returns generally decline during recessions.
 By contrast, defensive assets such as investment-grade bonds and cash-like short-term debt have experienced the opposite pattern, with their highest returns during a recession and the weakest relative performance during the early cycle.

 Analyzing relative asset class performance

-Certain metrics help us evaluate the historical performance of each asset class relative to the strategic allocation by revealing the potential magnitude of out- or underperformance during each phase, as well as the reliability of those historical performance patterns (see chart, below).
+Certain metrics help us evaluate the historical performance of each asset class relative to the strategic allocation by revealing the potential magnitude of out- or underperformance during each phase, as well as the reliability of those historical performance patterns.

-Lasting an average of about one year, the early phase of the business cycle has historically produced the most robust stock performance on an absolute basis (see chart, below).
+Lasting an average of about 1 year, the early phase of the business cycle has historically produced the most robust stock performance on an absolute basis.
 Stocks have typically benefited more than bonds and cash from the backdrop of low interest rates, the first signs of economic improvement, and the rebound in corporate earnings.
-Relative to the long-term strategic allocation, stocks have exhibited the greatest outperformance in the early cycle, while bonds and cash have experienced the deepest underperformance (see chart below).
+Relative to the long-term strategic allocation, stocks have exhibited the greatest outperformance in the early cycle, while bonds and cash have experienced the deepest underperformance (see chart above).
 A hallmark of this phase is that hit rates against the balanced benchmark are the most definitive, which may give investors greater conviction to overweight riskier assets and underweight more defensive asset classes during the early cycle.

-Averaging nearly three years, the mid-cycle phase tends to be significantly longer than any other phase of the business cycle.
-As the economy moves beyond its initial stage of recovery and growth rates moderate during the mid-cycle, the leadership of economically sensitive assets has typically tapered.
-On an absolute basis, stock market performance has tended to be fairly strong though not as robust as in the early-cycle phase, while bonds and cash have continued to post lower returns than equities in the mid-cycle.
+Averaging nearly 3 years, the mid-cycle phase tends to be significantly longer than any other phase of the business cycle.
+As the economy moves beyond its initial stage of recovery and growth rates moderate during the mid cycle, the leadership of economically sensitive assets has typically tapered.
+On an absolute basis, stock market performance has tended to be fairly strong, though not as robust as in the early cycle phase, while bonds and cash have continued to post lower returns than equities in the mid cycle.
 This phase is also when most stock market corrections have taken place.
 Measured by average and median differences as well as hit rates, the mid-cycle pattern of performance relative to the strategic allocation is similar to that of the early cycle, with bonds and cash trailing stocks.
 However, both the magnitude and frequency of out- and underperformance have been more muted, justifying more moderate portfolio tilts than during the early phase.

 Sector performance rotations within asset classes

 Bond market sectors have also exhibited economic sensitivity.
-More credit-sensitive fixed-income sectors (such as high-yield corporate bonds) have tended to do better in the early phase of the cycle, while less economically sensitive areas (such as government and other investment-grade bonds) have done relatively well in slowdowns and recessions.
-For instance, high-yield corporates have averaged strong annual gains during the early cycle but have been roughly flat in recessions, when interest rate-sensitive investment-grade bonds have exhibited solid positive returns.
-Many fixed-income categories that are fairly new to the marketplace have limited history and hence smaller sample sizes that make historical performance analysis less useful.
-Nevertheless, comparing the performance of credit and interest-rate sensitive bonds across the phases illustrates that business cycle-based asset allocation within a fixed income portfolio has considerable potential to generate active returns (see chart, above).
+More credit-sensitive fixed income sectors (such as high-yield corporate bonds) have tended to do better in the early phase of the cycle, while less economically sensitive areas (such as government and other investment-grade bonds) have done relatively well in slowdowns and recessions.
+For instance, high-yield corporates have averaged strong annual gains during the early cycle but have been weaker in recessions, when interest rate-sensitive investment-grade bonds have exhibited solid positive returns.
+Many fixed income categories that are fairly new to the marketplace have limited history and hence smaller sample sizes that make historical performance analysis less useful.
+Nevertheless, comparing the performance of credit and interest rate- sensitive bonds across the phases illustrates that business cycle-based asset allocation within a fixed income portfolio has considerable potential to generate active returns (see chart below).

 Merits of the business cycle approach

-There is generally broad agreement among many academics and market participants that economic factors influence asset prices.
-However, while academic research has shown that asset allocation decisions can be responsible for anywhere between 40% and 90% of return variability among portfolios, there is still debate over the best way to incorporate economic factors into asset allocation approaches.1
+Many academics and market participants agree that economic factors influence asset prices.
+However, while academic research has shown that asset allocation decisions can be responsible for anywhere between 40% and 90% of return variability among portfolios, there is still debate over the best way to incorporate economic factors into asset allocation approaches.*

 Other business cycle approaches

 Some approaches feature economic indicators as important drivers.
-One of the most widely used paradigms for economically linked asset allocation decisions is to specify the economy as being in one of two states, expansion or contraction.
-The National Bureau of Economic Research (NBER) is generally considered to be the official arbiter of U.S. recessions, and its methodology tends to be either wholly or partly borrowed by market participants.
-Because recessions have generally experienced significant differentiation among asset class performance relative to the rest of the cycle, the NBER’s dating scheme has historically offered solid opportunities for active asset allocation.
+One of the most widely used paradigms for economically linked asset allocation decisions is to specify the economy as being in 1 of 2 states, expansion or contraction.
+The National Bureau of Economic Research (NBER) is generally considered to be the official arbiter of US recessions, and its methodology tends to be either wholly or partly borrowed by market participants.
+Because recessions have generally experienced significant differentiation among asset class performance relative to the rest of the cycle, the NBER's dating scheme has historically offered solid opportunities for active asset allocation.

 However, many of these economic approaches have significant shortcomings.
-First, some may have a strong theoretical backing but lack the ability to be practically applied, often relying on data that are revised frequently or not released on a timely basis.
+First, some may have a strong theoretical backing but cannot be practically applied, often relying on data that is revised frequently or not released on a timely basis.
 For instance, the NBER announced the beginning of the most recent recession a full 12 months after the fact.
 Second, the binary approach is not granular enough to catch major shifts in asset price performance during the lengthy expansion phase, which reduces the potential for capturing active returns.